 Helena Legido-Quigley is an associate professor at the Saw Swee Hock School of Public Health and has a joint position with the London School of Hygiene and Tropical Medicine.

 She has conducted research on health policy and health systems in Europe, Sub-Saharan Africa and currently with a focus on Southeast Asia.
 Specific areas of expertise include quality of health care, chronic conditions, and migrant and refugee populations.
 Her latest research focuses on the impact of the financial crisis and austerity measures on health and the future of the global health architecture.

 Her work has been published in peer reviewed journals such as the Lancet, British Medical Journal and PLOS Medicine.
-It has also been widely covered in International media including The Times, The Economist, the Financial Times and Huffington Post.
+It has also been widely covered in International media including The Times, The Economist, the Financial Times and the Huffington Post.

 - Health systems research on chronic conditions and integration of services

-- Health care experiences of migrant populations
+- Health care experiences of migrant and refugee populations